 Response: At this point, how these findings are best applied to patients with RA remains to be established and will shape research efforts in the years to come.
 However, if confirmed, our findings may open the possibility of disease prevention in patients at risk of RA.
 This could be through Aa eradication by antibiotic therapy and/or periodontal cleaning – or even targeted therapies that inactivate the toxin in the gums.
 Interestingly, historical therapies to treat RA like gold or minocycline have known antimicrobial effects, suggesting that their efficacy could have been (at least in part) driven by bacterial suppression.
-While we learn how to translate these findings into therapies, I would suggest that patients with RA maintain good oral hygiene and see a dentist regularly.
+While we learn how to translate these findings into therapies, I would suggest that patients with RA maintain good oral hygiene and see a dentist, such as this Augusta Dentist, regularly.

 MedicalResearch.com: What recommendations do you have for future research as a result of this study?

 Response: First, our findings need to be replicated independently by other research groups and in different patient cohorts.
 We will need to learn at what time during their disease course patients with RA develop an infection with Aa.
 This may require to follow high-risk patient populations over time.
 While we already developed useful tests to identify Aa infection, we will need to learn how to best eradicate the infection and to what degree this will effect disease severity and outcomes in patients who already have rheumatoid arthritis.
 These are all exciting questions and the next few years should give us an idea of how much is possible.
 In an ideal world, we would be able to identify patients at risk and, if infected, eradicate Aa infection in the hope that they will never develop symptomatic RA.